progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--You may want to use `rebase -i` to squash your work down to a single commit, or rearrange the work in the commits to make the patch easier for the maintainer to review — see Chapter 6 for more information about interactive rebasing.-->

-Es ist wahrscheinlich sinnvoll, `git rebase -i` zu verwenden, um die verschiedenen Commits zu einem einzigen zusammen zu packen („squash“, quetschen) oder um sie in anderer Weise neu zu arrangieren, so daß es für die Projekt Betreiber leichter ist, die Änderungen nach zu vollziehen.
+Es ist wahrscheinlich sinnvoll, `git rebase -i` zu verwenden, um die verschiedenen Commits zu einem einzigen zusammen zu packen („squash“, quetschen) oder um sie in anderer Weise neu zu arrangieren, sodass es für die Projekt Betreiber leichter ist, die Änderungen nach zu vollziehen.
 In Kapitel 6 gehen wir ausführlicher auf das interaktive `rebase -i` ein.

 <!--When your branch work is finished and you’re ready to contribute it back to the maintainers, go to the original project page and click the "Fork" button, creating your own writable fork of the project.
 You then need to add in this new repository URL as a second remote, in this case named `myfork`:-->